shadyemansour/ipd_proj/README.md

 # ipd_proj
-Buildwise is a digitized research platfoorm that focusses on civil engineering topics.
+Buildwise is a digitized research platform that focusses on civil engineering topics.